Last updated on September 22nd, 2022 at 12:13 pm

 A breakaway country from Ethiopia is Eritrea which has several denominations both in banknotes and coins including 100 nakfa, 5 nakfa, 10 nakfa, 1 nakfa, 20 nakfa, 50 nakfa.
 Other include 10 cents, 1 nakfa, 1 cent, 5 cents, 50 cents, and 25 cents.

-Apart from being one of the top-performing currencies in Africa, the State of Eritrea is home to tall, elegant and charming beautiful ladies.
-And in case you are a polygamist, Eritrea is going to be a conducive atmosphere for you.
+Apart from being one of the top-performing currencies in Africa in terms of exchange rate against the US dollar, the State of Eritrea is home to tall, elegant and charming beautiful ladies.

-Occupying the number 8 position is the South African Rand.
-One USD is worth 15.12 rand.
+Occupying the number 11 position as the valuable currency in Africa in terms of USD exchange rate is the South African Rand.
+One USD is worth 18.83 rand.

 The R has attained a prominent position in the Common Monetary Area member states of Namibia, Lesotho and Eswatini.